 4. Martingale with Grid Systems

-Some traders use Martingale in a grid strategy, placing buy and sell orders at intervals.
-This works in choppy markets but still faces the same risk in trends.
+Some traders use Martingale in a grid strategy when they place buy and sell orders at intervals.
+This works in volatile markets, but can be dangerous in a trend market.

 Alternatives to Martingale